An app that helps visitors plan and get the most out of a zoo visit

 Brainstorming and crafting user flows

 After doing research, I started to ideate the app by creating storyboards and making user flows to show the main paths that users are taking while using the app.
+I focused on two core tasks: learning about animals and buying tickets.

 Sketching paper wireframes